How do we make the ‘new normal’ normal?

 We’re not all lucky enough to have a spare room that we can turn into a home office.
-But that doesn’t mean you can’t create a dedicated space to work, even if it’s only small.
+But that doesn’t mean you can’t create a dedicated space to work to improve your home working setup, even if it’s only small.
 If you can work somewhere which has a door you can close, then so much the better.
 Symbolically, it will help to separate your work and personal time.

 6. Stay connected

 The conversations that you used to have whilst grabbing a coffee or lunch are important.
-So make time for catching up with colleagues, even when it’s not work related.
+So make time for digital collaboration and catching up with colleagues, even when it’s not work related.

-I’ve practised all of these at one time or another over the last few months – and they have really helped me.
+I’ve practised all of these tips for working from home effectively at one time or another over the last few months – and they have really helped me.
 If I need motivation, I remind myself of something a colleague said to me a while ago:

 “You need to be careful that working at home doesn’t become living at work!”